-However, It shall prove to the satisfaction of the Registrar of Companies that :
+However, it shall have to prove to the satisfaction of the Registrar of Companies that:-

 (c) the company prohibit the payment of dividend to its members.

-Like a society (but unlike a trust), A section 25 or section 8 company may be dissolved.
-Upon dissolution and after settlement of all debts and liabilities, The funds and property of the company may not be distributed among the members of the company.
-Rather, The remaining funds and property must be given or transferred to some other section 25 company, Preferably one having similar objects as the dissolved entity.
+Like a society (but unlike a trust), a section 25 or section 8 company may be dissolved after settlement of all debts and liabilities, The funds /property of the dissolved company will not be distributed among the members of the company.
+Rather, the remaining funds and property must be given or transferred to some other similar company of section 25 /8 , preferably one having similar objects as the dissolved entity.

 Comparison among Trust, Society and Non Profit Company